solidusio/solidus/guides/products_and_variants.md

 Images link to a product through its master variant.
 The sub-variants for the product may also have their own unique images to differentiate them in the frontend.

-Spree automatically handles creation and storage of several size versions of each image (via the Paperclip plugin).
+Solidus automatically handles creation and storage of several size versions of each image (via the Paperclip plugin).
 The default styles are as follows:

 ```ruby
 :styles => {